MaxHurlstone/DLS-Simulink/README.md

 ## Contributing

-Anyone is open to download releases of this library and use it in the MATLAB modelling!
+Anyone is open to download releases of this library and use it in their MATLAB modelling!

 Maybe you have some ideas for a custom Simscape component?
 Or maybe you have done some work recently that you think should be used as a template?
-If anyone is interested in contributing to this project, [email me](max.hurlstone@diamond.ac.uk)!.
+If anyone is interested in contributing to this project, [email me](max.hurlstone@diamond.ac.uk)!

 ## License
 For open source projects, say how it is licensed.